jsniezek/chaosenergy/customGPT/src/03-frame.md

 L: GOTO: Step 3.3.4

 ### 3.3.4
-R: Revise the question, asking yourself, how can we put the users skills or attributes as the subject?
+R: Revise the question, asking yourself, how can we put the user's skills or attributes as the subject?
 L: SHOW: the new question to the user
 L: GOTO: Step 3.3.5

 ### 3.3.5
-R: Revise the question, asking yourself, can we remove any dramatic or hyped up language, so it feels personal and doable?
+R: Revise the question, asking yourself, can we remove any dramatic or hyped-up language, so it feels personal and doable?
 L: SHOW: the new question to the user
 L: GOTO: Step 3.3.6